 In our market town, there are loads of things for you and yours to do throughout the year.
 You can find out all about our attractions by clicking here.
 However, some events and things to do are only on at certain times.

 Derwentwater Regatta is a brilliant event held in July, which sees hundreds of residents and tourists flock to Derwentwater to take part in watersports, inspired by Joseph Pocklington (a.k.a King Pocky).

 There are a great many festivals held in Keswick - some favourites are Keswick Mid-Summer Festival (June), Keswick Beer Festival (June), Keswick Film Festival (February - March), and Keswick Mountain Festival (May).

 Christmas is an absolutely amazing time to visit Keswick - you can expect beautiful lights, shows, concerts and carols, window trails, festive cruises, and other fun activities, and much more.
 Plus, Keswick is a great spot for Christmas shopping.
-We know that Christmas this year will likely look a little different, but we have our fingers crossed that Keswick will be back with a bang in Christmas 2021.

 Keswick and its surrounding area is home to lots and lots of wonderful walks, which is why so many of you come to us for walking holidays!
 There are better times of year for walking than others, especially if you’re a beginner.

 In the autumn and winter, the fells can be quiet which is great if you don’t like crowds.
 But please be aware that the nights draw in quite early at these times of year and it can get icy and slippery.